ontohub/ontohub/README.md

 ### Hets environment variables

-Hets environment variables and the extensions of files allowed for upload are to be set in `config/hets.yml`.
+The Hets installation path and environment variables are to be set in `config/hets.yml`.
+For ubuntu, it should be no change required.

 ### Allowed URI schemas